georust/geo/rfcs/2022-05-24-boolean-ops.md

 The algorithm consists of:

-1. planar sweep: the classic algorithm of [Bentley-Ottman] which efficiently computes all intersections of a set of lines.
-2. ring construction: compute the borders of the output region as disjoint set of rings.
+1. idenfifying border of the output region: this uses the [Bentley-Ottman] planar sweep algorithm.
-3. stitching: construct the output polygons by detecting exterior rings, and assigning hole rings to its parent ext. ring.
+1. stitching: construct the output polygon(s) by forming exterior and interior rings from the line-segments.

 ## Planar Sweep

-Here, we use ideas from [Martinez-Rueda-Feito] to combine overlapping line-segments.
-This helps us simplify many edge-cases.
-The implementation is in `geo/src/algorithm/sweep`.
+This is a classical comp. geom. algorithm and may be of independent use.
+In fact, the boolean op. implementation uses the sweep twice: once for identifying the border regions, and a second time to identify line-segments to pair-up together to form the rings.

+The current implementation uses the vanilla `BTreeSet` but a tailored version of `BTreeSet` should improve performance here.
+Pls. check out [rmanoka/sweep-tree] for a working poc that gives some decent speed-up (requires a nightly compiler).

+The implementation is not tied specifically to the boolean op. algorithm.
+However, we use the idea of merging overlapping line-segments from the work of [Martinez-Rueda-Feito].
+This may be different from typical implementation of this algorithm, but provides the same functionality.

+Pls. refer `geo/src/algorithm/sweep` for the implementation.

+## Identifying Borders

+This is the crux of the boolean op. logic.
+The sweep splits the input segments into segments that do not intersect in interiors.
+The sweep also provides a list of "active segments" which are ordered list of segments intersecting the current sweep line.
+This ordering allows us to infer the region above/below each segment, and thus the segments belong in the output goemetry.
+Specifically, the outputs segments are whose either side have different parity with the output region (i.e. one side of the segment belongs to the output, and the other does not).
+These are collected and used to assemble the final geometry.

+Pls. refer `geo/src/algorithm/bool_ops/op.rs`.

-## Ring Construction
+## Output Construction

-This is essentially as in [Martinez-Rueda-Feito].
-The region of each intersection-point is inferred from the sweep data-structure, and this is used to compute whether each segment starting at the point belongs to the border of the region of interest (which is the output of the bool. op).
+Here, we construct a final geometry by assembling the segments obtained from the previous section.
+These segments are guaranteed to represent a bounded region, and thus can be decomposed into a set of cycles (the eulerian graph condition).
+The only constraint is the ensure the output satisfies the validity constraints of the OGC SFS.

-Pls. ref. `geo/src/algorithm/bool_ops`.
+Pls. ref `geo/src/algorithm/bool_ops/assembly.rs`.

-The border regions are then connected greedily into a set of rings.
-Ref.
-`geo/src/algorithm/bool_ops/rings.rs`.

-## Stitching Rings

-The region enclosed by the rings form a [Laminar Set].
-We re-use the planar-sweep to again detect the inclusion relations of the rings, and assemble as polygons.
-Ref `geo/src/algorithm/bool_ops/laminar.rs`.

 # Ideas for Future Work

-1. JTS test suites for boolean ops.
 1. Custom b-tree to optimize sweep ops.
 1. Robust sweep to handle all fixed-precision issues.